 Strengths and Weaknesses of Red Delicious Apples

-If you’ve learned the lesson in life that until you’ve had it bad you don’t know how good you have it, then you know something about Red Delicious Apples.
+If you’ve learned the lesson in life that until you’ve had it bad you don’t know how good you have it, then you know something about red delicious apples.
 You can never truly appreciate the sweet, taste of a delicious apple unless you’ve tasted the bitterness of a bad one.
-Red Delicious apples represent the best and worst of what life has to offer.
+Red delicious apples represent the best and worst of what life has to offer.
 Is there anything worse than the anticipation of enjoying a crisp, fresh, sweet and juicy apple only to bite into a mouthful of brown, soggy mush and bitter peel?
 How can it be that something which looks so colorful and beautiful on the outside has the taste and texture of soggy raisins inside?
-About 10% of Red Delicious Apples are bad; another 50% are average.
+About 10% of red delicious apples are bad; another 50% are average.
 The remaining 30%, range from very good to ridiculously delicious.
-The ridiculously delicious Red Delicious Apples have colorful, bright green lines inside which explode in your mouth with an unearthly, sweet flavor after every bite.
+The ridiculously delicious red apples have colorful, bright green lines inside which explode in your mouth with an unearthly, sweet flavor after every bite.
 Getting one of these rare gems makes it worth suffering through every bad or average red delicious apple you’ve ever tried.
 Red Delicious, unlike Fuji’s vary greatly in size and shape.
 A bundle of red delicious apples is kind of like life in a bag.
 You never know what you’re going to bite into.
 One thing is for sure, it’s never boring.
 So, what’s the verdict?

 The best Red Delicious apple is better than the best Fuji apple, any day of the week.
 I prefer to live life as an adventure.
-I’ll take what life gives me and that means I’ll continue to eat more Red Delicious apples and less Fuji Apples.
+I’ll take what life gives me and that means I’ll continue to eat more Red Delicious apples and less Fuji.